pmrushi/rabbitmq/README.md

 ## RabbitMQ server
 rabbitmq server credentials can be found in application.yml file.

-Start rabbitmq server in docker
+Start rabbitmq server in docker using [docker compose](docker-compose.yml)

 ``
 docker-compose up
 ``